Help us save New Mexico’s endangered native plants.

 Mogollon Death Camas

-The Mongollon death camas is a perennial herb in the lily family.
+The Mogollon death cama is a perennial herb in the lily family.
 It is a narrow endemic of the Gila National Forest, where it is limited to growing in the understory of montane and subalpine conifer forests above 8,700 feet.
-This rare plant faces an uncertain future in the Gila Wilderness of the southwestern New Mexico. the vast majority of its habitat and all the known populations of this lovely plant were destroyed in the Whitewater-Baldy fire, which burned nearly 300,000 acres in 2012.
+This rare plant faces an uncertain future in the Gila Wilderness of the southwestern New Mexico.
+The vast majority of its habitat and all the known populations of this lovely plant were destroyed in the Whitewater-Baldy fire, which burned nearly 300,000 acres in 2012.

 Sacramento Prickly Poppy

 The Sacramento prickly poppy is a perennial herb in the poppy family.
 It only occurs in a few canyons along the western slopes of the Sacramento Mountains in New Mexico, at elevations between 4,200 and 7,100 feet.
 Although tolerant of some disturbance, it is threatened with extinction from road maintenance, water development projects, grazing, and climate change.
 It is protected by state and federal endangered species laws.

 The Pecos mariposa lily is a perennial herb in the lily family.
 It is only known from a few sites in the Sangre de Cristo Mountains in New Mexico, where it grows in aspen glades and meadows above 9,500 feet.
 It is distinguished from other mariposa lilies by its pale yellow petals.